LobsterChampage/ada-2021-project-madagascar/README.md

 pip install spacy
 ```

-We will use the en_core_web_sm and en_core_web_md for spacy which is downloaded in the terminal like this:
+We will use different models for spacy which is downloaded in the terminal like this:

 ```
-python -m spacy download en_core_web_sm python -m spacy download en_core_web_md
+python -m spacy download en_core_web_sm python -m spacy download en_core_web_md python -m spacy download en_core_web_lg
 ```

 ## Setup